adityaarun2/exploratory-data-analysis-project/README.md

+# The Great Recipe Rating Race: Using Machine Learning to Help You Cook Like a Pro

 ## Introduction

 Welcome to the exploratory data analysis project on the relationship between cooking ingredients and average rating of recipes!
 In this project, we will aim to investigate whether there is a correlation between the complexity of a recipe and how highly it is rated by users.